Search

 Our current council

-The current council comprises students from Mishawaka High School, Penn High School, St. Joseph High School and Marian High School.
+The current council comprises students from Mishawaka High School, Penn High School, and Marian High School.

 Ellie Adams